* 20th Anniversary: 2003 to 2023 *

 This is what 3 days of snowing looks like in Stayner!
-Barry's Response - looks like Stayner and surrounding areas near the Georgian Bay experience …
+Barry's Response - Stayner and surrounding areas near Georgian Bay are experiencing a lot of …

 Southern Lake Huron

 A photo of the lake as the ice was forming...
-Barry's Response - Very nice Rebecca.
-Thank you.
-Sarnia has a population of over 70,000 and is the …
+Barry's Response - Rebecca, that's great.
+Thanks a lot.
+Sarnia has over 70,000 people and is the biggest …

 how do i send pictures of our area to weathernetwork ??
 Barry's Response - Here Vas.
 Try this link: https://www.theweathernetwork.com/photos/gallery/categories …

 Whiskey Jacks at Arrow River Not rated yet

 My grandson Brody with a Whiskey Jack at their camp on Arrow River, Ontario west of Thunder Bay.
 Barry's Response - Looks like a good time, Janice. …

 Funnel cloud north of Woodstock New Brunswick.
 Barry's Response - Lovely Hartland.
 Never been there myself...maybe someday.
 You will find it on …

 The New Brunswick Photo Collection Not rated yet

 Cold Morning In Saint John N.B Barry's Response - Nice shot of the city, though.
 The Ville de Saint John isn't exactly the centre of desert heat …